Scarborough Centre (federal electoral district)

-It has been represented in the House of Commons by Liberal MP Salma Zahid since 2015.
+It was last represented in the House of Commons by Liberal MP Salma Zahid in 2025.

 Geography

 The riding contains the neighbourhoods of Scarborough City Centre (west of McCowan Road), Bendale (west of McCowan and south of Lawrence), Eglinton East, Ionview (north of Eglinton Avenue), Golden Mile (north of Eglinton Avenue), Wexford, Maryvale, and Dorset Park.

 History

 Scarborough Centre was created in 1976.
 It consisted initially of the part of the Borough of Scarborough bounded on the west by Victoria Park Avenue, on the north by Ellesmere Road, on the east by Bellamy Road North, and on the south by Eglinton Avenue East.

 In 1987, it was expanded to include the part of Scarborough lying bounded by Bellamy Road North, Lawrence Avenue East, Markham Road and Eglinton Avenue East.

 In 1996, it was redefined such that it was bounded: